postato/postato/README.md

 Paste this to Claude/ChatGPT along with `.agent/AGENT_INSTRUCTIONS.md`:

 ```
-I've generated test skeletons using Postato CLI.
+I've generated test skeletons using the CLI tool from @postato/shared.
 The files are in src/tests/ with TODO markers.

 Please read .agent/AGENT_INSTRUCTIONS.md and complete the tests by:
 1. Replacing placeholder test data with realistic values